PoliticalGraveyard.com

 Mrs. Parker Haynor — of Flint, Genesee County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1937.
 Female.
 Presumed deceased.
 Burial location unknown.

 Nancy Hazekamp — of Michigan.
 Democrat.
-Candidate for Presidential Elector for Michigan, 1980.
+Democratic candidate for Presidential Elector for Michigan, 1980 (on behalf of Jimmy Carter and Walter F. Mondale).
 Female.
 Still living as of 1980.

 Lynda L. Heathscott — of Saginaw County, Mich.
 Circuit judge in Michigan 10th Circuit, 2001.
 Female.
 Still living as of 2001.